Stay up to date

 - Other interesting avenues for attackers during 2020 are vulnerable Microsoft SharePoint servers (CVE-2019-0604), Microsoft Exchange servers (CVE-2020-0688) & Zoho ManageEngine (CVE-2020-10189).

-Who poses the biggest threats to healthcare data?
+Who poses the biggest threats to healthcare information systems?

 - Insider threats come from employees who may be negligent, unintentional or problematic insiders.